-- Functional Programming: A paradigm where programs are composed using functions where a function takes some arguments and returns the same result on the same input variables and there are no other side-effects.
-Secondly, where a function can be passed as an argument to another function, or a function can be returned as a result.
+- Functional Programming: A paradigm where programs are composed using functions where a function takes some arguments and returns the same result on the same input variables, with no other side effects.
+Secondly, where a function can be passed as an argument to another function or a function can be returned as a result.

-File extension of Scala source file may be either “.scala” or “.sc”.
-Scala language lets you create any kind of application like web application, mobile application, desktop based application etc.
+The file extension of the Scala source file may be either “.scala” or “.sc”.
+Scala language lets you create any kind of application like web, mobile, desktop, etc.

-Scala can easily be installed on any UNIX or Windows based system.
-There is one prerequisite before installing Scala on your machine that you must have Java 1.8 or greater installed on your computer.
-If java is already installed, you can verify it by running below command on the CMD:
+Scala can easily be installed on any UNIX or Windows-based system.
+There is one prerequisite before installing Scala on your machine; you must have Java 1.8 or greater installed on your computer.
+If Java is already installed, you can verify it by running the below command on the CMD:

-Once you have java installed on your machine you can follow below steps to proceed:
+Once you have Java installed on your machine, you can follow the below steps to proceed:

 - You can download Scala from its official website: https://www.scala-lang.org/download/

-- Set up an environment variable SCALA_HOME to point to “scala” file in the package where the language is installed.
+- Set up an environment variable SCALA_HOME to point to the “scala” file where the language is installed in the package.

-- Next, add this SCALA_HOME variable to PATH environment variable.
+- Next, add this SCALA_HOME variable to the PATH environment variable.

-- Now, to check if it has installed successfully.
+- Now, to check if it has been installed successfully.
 Open a fresh command prompt window and type “scala”.
-Something like below should appear on the screen.
+Something like the one below should appear on the screen.